PillarsPartnershipsSupplier Sustainable Development

-Additionally, a Responsible Procurement Steering Committee meets regularly to take decisions on a case-by-case basis for special circumstances, such as when dealing with monopoly suppliers, quality checks of suppliers’ internal Code of Conducts, acceptance of sustainability assessments by providers other than EcoVadis, and monitoring and evaluation of suppliers listed as blocked or in active elimination due to sustainability performance.
+A Responsible Procurement Steering Committee meets regularly to take decisions on a case-by-case basis for special circumstances, such as when dealing with monopoly suppliers, quality checks of suppliers’ internal Code of Conduct, acceptance of sustainability assessments provided by companies other than EcoVadis, and monitoring and evaluation of suppliers listed as blocked or in active elimination due to inadequate sustainability performance.

 Sustainability trainings for procurement employees

 Our procurement employees have a core role in achieving our goals related to Supplier Sustainable Development.
 Their understanding of the sustainability aspect and the program with EcoVadis is key.
-Therefore, employees who are working together with suppliers, participate in training programs that prepare them for sustainability- and assessment-related conversations with the partners.
-In total, 34 colleagues were trained and 18 attended the virtual supplier onboarding meetings in FY 2021/22.
+For this reason, employees working together with suppliers, participate in training programs that prepare them for sustainability- and assessment-related conversations with partners.
+In FY 22/23, 107 colleagues from procurement completed the virtual internal training on our sustainability framework, targets, and governance.